Nortank12/deepcool-digital-linux/README.md

 Options:
   -m, --mode <MODE>       Change the display mode of your device -s, --secondary <MODE>  Change the secondary display mode of your device (if supported)
-      --pid <ID>          Specify the Product ID if you use mutiple devices
+      --pid <ID>          Specify the Product ID if multiple devices are connected --gpuid <VENDOR:ID> Specify the nth GPU of a specific vendor to monitor (use ID 0 for integrated GPU)

   -u, --update <MILLISEC> Change the update interval of the display [default: 1000] -f, --fahrenheit        Change the temperature unit to °F